 - Artwork or decor that represents your culture or heritage

-Use Texture and Nature to Ground the Space
+Incorporate Nature and Texture to Ground the Experience

 Your studio should feel like a retreat from the overstimulation of daily life.
 Introducing natural materials and soft textures can help clients ground themselves the moment they enter.